Locating Your Client File, Documents, or Will

 Practice Tip Checklist for Developing a File Retention Policy Ask your malpractice carrier for file retention guidance.
 At a minimum, include the following in your file retention policy.
 How the client will be notified of your file retention policy.
 How the client can obtain their file once the case is closed.
 Address the cost …

-Practice Tips Regarding File Retention and Destruction, and Establishing a File Retention Policy
+Practice Tips Regarding File Retention, Destruction, and Establishing a File Retention Policy

 covid - Texas Bar Practice